 Dating Attractive Girls Makes Me Nervous: How To Be More Confident

-Updated March 28, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 Dating a girl you find very attractive can be exciting, but it may also make you feel nervous at times—especially if you don’t feel particularly confident in yourself.
-Some people are self-conscious, and their doubts about themselves can start to become more apparent when they're dating someone they find very attractive.
+Some people are self-conscious, and their doubts about themselves and lack of confidence can start to become more apparent when they're dating someone they find very attractive.
 If this is something you’re experiencing, there are things you can do to help you feel more confident and help reduce some of the nerves you feel around this person.
 Read on for a few tips.

 Getty